dgryski/go-perfbook/performance.md

 things, calculate them every time.
 You can also compress the data in memory and decompress it on the fly when you need it.

+If the data you're processing is on disk, instead of loading everything into RAM, you could create an index for the pieces you need and keep that in memory, or pre-process the file into smaller workable chunks.

 [Small Memory Software](http://smallmemory.com/book.html) is a book available online covering techniques for reducing the space used by your programs.
 While it was originally written targeting embedded developers, the ideas are